gardener/gardener/docs/proposals/20-ha-control-planes.md

 * Stuck volumes or volumes with severely degraded performance which are unable to service read and write requests which can potentially have cascading effects on other critical services like load balancers, database services etc.

 The above list is not comprehensive but a general pattern emerges.
 The outages range from:
-1. Shutdown of machines in a specific availability zone due to infrastrucure failure which in turn could be due to many reasons listed above.
+1. Shutdown of machines in a specific availability zone due to infrastructure failure which in turn could be due to many reasons listed above.
-2. Network connectivity to the machines running in an availability zone is either severly impacted or broken.
+2. Network connectivity to the machines running in an availability zone is either severely impacted or broken.
 3. Subset of essential services (e.g. EBS volumes in case of AWS provider) are unhealthy which might also have a cascading effect on other services.
+4. Elevated API request failure rates when creating or updating infrastructure resources like machines, load balancers, etc.

 One can further derive that either there is a complete breakdown of an entire availability zone (1 and 2 above) or there is a degradation or unavailability of a subset of essential services.